emlid/emlid-docs/docs/quickstart.md

 * In about a minute refresh the page with ReachView app.

 <div style="text-align: center;"><img src="../img/reachrs/quickstart/reach_view_loading.png" style="width: 800px;"></div><br>

+## Placing Reach RS module

+* Reach RS may be placed on a tripod.
+Reach RS has a 1/4" mount hole.
+Each package comes with an adapter to 5/8 survey pole thread

+!!! important
+    There **should be no** obstacles near the antenna that could block the sky view higher than 30 degrees above horizon.
+    **Do not** test the device indoors or near buildings, do not cover the skyview for the antennas with laptops, cars or yourself.
+RTK requires good satellite visibility and reception.

+A guide how to properly place the antennas is available in [Reach RS placement](placement) section.

 ## Working with ReachView app